opengeospatial/CDBV2-2023-Summer-Workshop/VectorData.md

 So a given zoom level or level of detail will contain features with a geometric error larger than the next finest level's pixel spacing.

+---
+### Assumptions

+These formulas assume the following:
+* The tiling used attempts to maintain a roughly square tile size as the tiles get closer to the poles.
+* All tiles at a specified zoom level use the same significant size.

+---
 ### CDB 1.x Significant Size

 For CDB 1.x tiling, the tile size at the equator is 1 degree, and the number of pixels per tile at level 0 is 1024.
 LODs can be as low as -10, and the formula works for these as well, since the pixels per tile is halved and the size does not change: